Community Engagement and Philanthropy

 • Markem-Imaje: Monadnock United Way

-• OPW: Cincinnati Children's Hospital Medical Center, The Leukemia & Lymphoma Society, Shared Harvest Foodbank, Inc., Teen Challenge Cincinnati, and Alzheimer’ Association
+• OPW: Cincinnati Children's Hospital Medical Center, The Leukemia & Lymphoma Society, Shared Harvest Foodbank, Inc., Teen Challenge Cincinnati, and Alzheimer’ Association, World Affairs Council of Cincinnati and Northern Kentucky

 • PDQ: Make-A-Wish Foundation of Wisconsin